Topics on this page:

 Landlords often make a credit check, ask for references, and check with tenant's previous landlord in order to lessen the chance of having "problem" tenants.
-It is also good for tenants to check a prospective landlord to make sure that he won't be a problem.
-One way to do this is to interview a few of his current tenants.
-Another way is to ask friends and acquaintances how their landlord treats them, and if they are pleased, then contact that landlord to see if he has rentals that would interest you.
+It is also good for tenants to check a prospective landlord for the same reason.
+One way to do this is to interview a few current tenants.
+Another way is to ask friends and acquaintances how their landlord treats them, and if they are pleased, then contact that landlord to see available units that would interest you.
 Below are some ways landlords and tenants can work together to solve problems before a confrontation erupts:

-The landlord should make an effort to communicate reasonably with the tenant.
-Such communication should be diplomatic in approach, thorough in explanation.
+- The landlord should make an effort to communicate reasonably with the tenant.
+Such communication should be diplomatic in approach and thorough in explanation.
 Lack of proper communication is a major source of tension between tenant and landlord.
 Some examples:

-The landlord should present the tenant with a fair and reasonable lease, in compliance with Maryland law.
+- The landlord should present the tenant with a fair and reasonable lease, in compliance with Maryland law.
 The lease should be concisely written, in easy-to-understand language, and should clearly outline the responsibilities of tenant and landlord.
-Landlord should take time to go over the lease with the tenant to make sure he understands it.
-Landlord should give a copy of the lease to the prospective tenant, in order that he may study it at leisure; and should give tenant a signed copy at time of signing or soon thereafter.
+Landlord should take time to go over the lease with the tenant so all parties understand what they are agreeing to.
+Landlord should give a copy of the lease to the prospective tenant prior to signing so the tenant can review without pressure.
+After signing, all parties should keep a signed copy of the lease.

 Tenant associations are no threat to a decent and professional landlord, but are a way in which tenants and landlords can communicate with each other.
 If tenants' expectations are unreasonable they can be so informed through the association.
 The association in close cooperation with the landlord can make the apartment complex a better place to live.

 A civil action must generally be filed within 3 years from the date the cause of action arose, with the following exceptions of interest to tenants and landlords: